jaz-on/feed-to-blogroll/README.txt

 Yes!
 The plugin uses semantic CSS classes that you can override with custom CSS in your theme.

+= Is the plugin accessible? =

+Yes!
+The plugin follows WCAG 2.1 AA guidelines and includes comprehensive ARIA support for screen readers and keyboard navigation.

+= What data does the plugin collect? =

+The plugin only collects data necessary for functionality: Feedbin API credentials (encrypted), blog metadata from RSS feeds, and synchronization logs.
+No personal user data is collected.

 == Screenshots ==

 1. Admin dashboard with statistics and actions